smrfeld/phys_dbd/docs/index.rst

 =====

-This package for TensorFlow implements modeling stochastic reaction networks with a dynamic PCA model.
-Please see this paper for technical details:
+This package for TensorFlow implements modeling stochastic reaction networks with a dynamic PCA model. `Please see this paper for technical details: <https://arxiv.org/abs/2109.05053>`_

 `O. K. Ernst, T. Bartol, T. Sejnowski and E. Mjolsness.
-Physics-based machine learning for modeling stochastic IP3-dependent calcium dynamics.
-In preparation.`
+Physics-based machine learning for modeling stochastic IP3-dependent calcium dynamics. arXiv:2109.05053`

 The original implementation in the paper is written in `Mathematica` and can be found `here <https://github.com/smrfeld/physics-based-ml-reaction-networks>`_.